Life insurance should change as your life changes. Learn when, how, and why to adjust your coverage.

 This post is sponsored by Ladder.
-Ladder, an insurtech (insurance technology) company focused on term life insurance, makes it easy to get life insurance online and increase or decrease your term life insurance coverage as your life changes.
+Ladder, an insurtech (insurance technology) company focused on term life insurance, makes it easy to get life insurance online and decrease or apply to increase your term life insurance coverage as your life changes.
 With Ladder, applying for insurance can take as little as five minutes, and you will receive an instant decision on coverage.
 All opinions expressed belong to CentSai.

 Life can change in an instant.
 That’s why life insurance matters.
 Unfortunately, buying life insurance at a single point in time isn’t enough for most people.
-Your life insurance needs change as your life changes.
-You know you ought to increase your life insurance coverage when you buy a house, get married, or have a child.
+Your life insurance needs may change as your life changes.
+You may want to increase your life insurance coverage when you buy a house, get married, or have a child.

 However, most life insurance companies make buying a new policy or modifying an existing one a huge hassle.
-You have to meet with a life insurance agent who tries to upsell you into a whole life policy, often despite the fact that it doesn’t fit your needs.
+You have to meet with a life insurance agent who could try to sell you a different type of policy, often despite the fact that it may not fit your needs.

-Then you have to fill out tons of paperwork, which takes weeks of processing.
-Finally, after a medical exam (which might take another few weeks to schedule), you have a coverage decision.
+Then you have to fill out tons of paperwork, which could take weeks of processing.
+Finally, after a medical exam (which might take another few weeks to schedule), you should have a coverage decision.

 That’s where Ladder is different.
 Ladder is a digital life insurtech company that offers only term life insurance policies.
-It works for its customers, so it doesn’t pay commissioned salespeople.
+It has licensed, salaried agents that are there to help you.

 Ladder’s online application is easy, and decisions are instantaneous.
-Many customers don’t even need a lab or medical exam to get covered.
+Ladder even guarantees no medical exams for coverage up to $3M.

 Plus, if you get a policy through the company, you can go online and apply for more coverage or decrease your policy as needed.
 With Ladder, it’s easy to ladder up or ladder down your life insurance as it fits your needs.
 That way, you always have the right amount of coverage.